gosquared/gosquared-ios/README.md

 ## Displaying Number of Unread Messages

-Often you'll want to display the number of unread messages from a chat somewhere (on the button which opens chat, is usually a sensible option).
+Often you'll want to display the number of unread messages from a live chat somewhere (on the button which opens chat, is usually a sensible option).

 #### Objective-C